Your Cart

 What STDs can you get from a dirty toilet seat?

-It’s a myth that you can catch a sexually transmitted disease (STD) from a dirty toilet seat!
-In fact, the chances of contracting any type of infection from a toilet seat are slim to none.
+It’s a myth that you can catch a sexually transmitted disease (STD) from a dirty toilet seat.
+The chances of contracting any type of infection from a toilet are slim to none.

 Can you get HPV off a toilet seat?